Sample Report

 - Section 79 of the Family Law Act gives the court power to alter the property interests of parties to a marriage.
 It requires the court to consider contributions and s 75(2) factors.

-Ready to see your own estimate?
+Ready to see your own assessment?